History of VU

 Our Executive Administrator

-Anne Bradshaw is a Worcester Ambassador and handles our admin and back-room communications.
+Anne Bradshaw is a Worcestershire Ambassador and handles our admin and back-room communications.
 She is responsible for the day-to-day business affairs of VU, including the huge amount of paperwork and organising that goes with running a group of over 100 people!

 She sorts out all of the admin for members, liaises with venues and bookers, deals with charities (yes, we raise a lot of money for charity every year) and generally ensures that VU runs like a well-oiled machine.